 We will process your application within 5-7 business days and send you an e-mail with instructions.

-Review the Bursar's Web site for information about e-Billing options and withdrawal schedules.
+Review the Bursar's Website for information about e-Billing options and withdrawal schedules.
 Questions?
 Contact the Office of the Bursar at 773.508.3180 or email@example.com.
-Please note that Loyola University no longer mails paper bills to students.
+Please note that Loyola University does not mail tuition bills to students.
 All billing is done through a student's LOCUS account.

 How do I purchase books for my classes?